 The FTSE 100 share index, a commonly used indicator of the performance of UK shares, showed a total return of 11.95% (see note 1) while UK corporate bonds returned 4.32% (see note 2).
 Commercial property values remained broadly the same.

-Against this backdrop, in 2017, the overall investment returns on the assets backing your policy are shown in the tables above.
+Against this backdrop, in 2017, the overall investment return on the assets backing your policy was 7.1%.

 Notes